Name

 Options to be passed to the most recent plugin defined in the configuration file.
 See the specific plugin instructions for details of what options are available.

-Applies to the current plugin being configured.
+Applies to the current plugin/global_plugin being configured.

 This is also available as the auth_opt_* option, but this use is deprecated and will be removed in a future version.